-Here's something else I want to do this year, at least once a month I want to try a new ingredient, or ingredients that send me into a panic just by thinking about them.
-Case in point: Brussels sprouts!
-Everybody is always posting such mouth-watering pictures of their roasted Brussels sprouts, and I've been too chicken to try them.
-Then I saw Alice in Veganland tried them and liked them (even after being terrorized by a story about worm filled sprouts!), and then I saw Denny's sprouts and that did it.
+Here's something else I want to do this year: at least once a month I want to try a new ingredient, or ingredients, that would normally send me into a panic just by thinking about them.
+Case in point: Brussels sprouts.
+Everybody is always posting such mouth-watering pictures of their roasted Brussels sprouts but I've been too scared to try them.
+Then I saw Alice in Veganland tried them and liked them (even after being terrorized by a story about worm-filled sprouts!), and then I saw Denny's lovely sprouts and that did it.
 I went to the store and bought five of them.
 That's it.
-Five little brussels sprouts.
-They sat in the refrigerator for a few days before I got the courage to roast them, but when I did, they actually tasted good!
+Five little Brussels sprouts.
+They sat in the refrigerator for a few days before I could summon the courage to roast them, and when I did, they actually tasted good!
 Shocking!

 Speaking of things that taste good, Bianca is writing a rockin' cookbook and I get to be a recipe tester!
-The first recipe us lucky chosen ones got to test was: Cinnamon Pecan Waffles.
-I made these as soon as Bianca posted recipe, but I didn't have any pecans, so walnuts were the stand-in nut.
-The cinnamony steam that was coming out of the waffle maker as they cooked made me want to lick the still-raw batter straight off the hot grids.
+The first recipe we got to test was Cinnamon Pecan Waffles.
+I made these as soon as Bianca posted the recipe but I didn't have any pecans, so walnuts were the stand-in nut.
+The cinnamony steam that was coming out of the waffle maker as they cooked made me want to lick the still-raw batter straight off the hot iron.
 Glad I didn't.
 I waited (im)patiently the whole 5 minutes that it took our little Black and Decker to cook them thoroughly.
 The result?
-Crunchy-on-the-outside, fluffy-on-the-inside, nutty, cinnamony little Heaven squares!
+Crunchy-on-the-outside, fluffy-on-the-inside, nutty, cinnamony little squares of heaven!

-And now it's time for a random cake recipe that I made a couple of days ago...
+And now it's time for a random cake recipe that I baked a couple of days ago...

 |Coconut-Apple Cake (I do realize I have a coconut addiction)|